All Episodes

 Well, no, this is a legitimate question because this is for the children.

-And apparently we have to reexamine the page program.
+And apparently, we have to re-examine the PAGE program.

-Pages are teenagers.
+The PAGES are teenagers.

-Where there's smoke, there's fire, and foley is the smoke.
+Where there's smoke, there's fire, and Foley is the smoke.

-Has Nancy Pelosi demanded an expansion of the investigation for the integrity of the page program?
+Has Nancy Pelosi demanded an expansion of the investigation for the integrity of the PAGE program?

 I have been listening.